Java: When should I override equals?

 Remember to also override

-Why should I always override hashCode when overriding equals?
+Why you should always override hashCode when overriding equals